nextflow-io/nextflow/docs/vscode.md

 **Variable declarations**

-In Groovy, variables can be declared in many different ways, including multi-declarations and optional type annotations:
+In Groovy, variables can be declared in many different ways:

 ```groovy
 def a = 1